vmware-tanzu/azure-log-analytics-nozzle-release/CONTRIBUTING.md

 ## Submitting Changes

-* Sign the Contributor License Agreement. <!-- TODO: add link to this -->
 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request to this repository.
 * Link pull request to your GitHub issue.